philproctor/theviking.tech/content/devops/nix-scripting/index.md

 I have created [this demo here](https://github.com/philproctor/nix-script-runner-demo) to show a solid setup for using flakes, so let's break down the demo and see how it works!

-{{< asciinema name="nix1" rows=16 cols=140 >}}
+{{< asciinema name="nix1" speed=2 rows=16 cols=140 >}}

-From the above demo you can see that when you one of the scripts in the demo are run for the first time, all of the dependendent utilities for the script are automatically downloaded and made available to the script environment!
+From the above demo you can see that when you run one of the scripts in the demo are run for the first time, all of the dependendent utilities for the script are automatically downloaded and made available to the script environment!
 This means that any utilities that you need in your script, such as `jq`, `kubectl`, or just about anything else are automatically pulled without you as a user needing to think about it at all!
+Your end users do not need to preinstall **anything** except for nix itself!

 ## Our Customized Scaffold